kh7939/bioinfo/README.md

 [i] Finding a Motif in DNA

 find a target sequence in a given DNA string using for loop and slicing, return their locations

+[j] DNA_consensus_and_profile

+line up all given strings by rows, but read bases by columns and find the most frequent base